ZackDeRose/typescript-snippets/AssertUnreachable/README.md

 ```

 ### Benefit
-Easy extensibility of complex switch statements.
-More confidence and safe code.
+Simple extension of types and explicit reference to places where this needs to be considered.
+Easy extensibility of complex switch statements and more confidence and safe code.